OriIdan/createpreview/README.md

 Usage: createpreview <ebubfile> <num> <newfilename> [acquirelink]

-Note: This is currently a work in progress and still does not do anything usfull.
+Note: Acquire link is not supported in this version

 License: GPL v.
 3